 It is suitable for train of pulses as validated by the visual experimental data [12] as well as by computational analysis;

 The method can be realized by single readout analogue circuit, without requiring waveform recording and calculation by computer.

+More information on the computational considerations of applying the Modified Allard Method is shown in ANNEX A.

 Effect of Repeated Flashes